-VAVOURANAKIS GIORGOS Associate Professor of Prehistoric Archaeology Giorgos Vavouranakis holds a first degree in History and Archaeology (Athens), and a M.A. and a PhD in Prehistoric Archaeology (both at the University of Sheffield).
+VAVOURANAKIS GIORGOS Associate Professor of Prehistoric Archaeology Giorgos Vavouranakis holds a first degree in history and archaeology (Athens), and a M.A. and a PhD in prehistoric archaeology (both at the University of Sheffield).
 After a three-year post-doctoral fellowship at Athens, he taught as adjunct faculty at Athens, Crete and the Peloponnese, and at the Hellenic Open University.
 He also worked as a contract archaeologist for the Hellenic Ministry of Culture.
-He joined the Department of History and Archaeology at the University of Athens as a Lecturer in 2012.
+He joined the Department of History and Archaeology at Athens as Lecturer in 2012.
 He became Assistant Professor in 2014 and Associate Professor in 2019.